murilopolese/vms/chip8-arduino/CHEAT.md

 Fx1E - Set I = I + Vx.
 Fx29 -  Set I = location of sprite for digit Vx.
 Fx33 - Store BCD representation of Vx in memory locations I, I+1, and I+2.

+// THIS IS THE OFFICIAL CHIP-8
 Fx55 - Store registers V0 through Vx in memory starting at location I.
 Fx65 - Read registers V0 through Vx in memory starting at location I.
+// THIS IS MY VERSION
+Fx55 - Store register Vx in memory at location I.
+Fx65 - Read register Vx from value in memory at location I.

 Ex9E - Skip next instruction if key with the value of Vx is pressed.
 ExA1 - Skip next instruction if key with the value of Vx is not pressed.
 ```